 - Learning from Little Data: High-capacity models such as deep neural networks require large amounts of annotated training data which limits scalability.
 To address this problem, we develop novel techniques for learning from little annotated data, including self-supervised models for geometry and motion estimation, methods for transferring labels across domains, techniques which incorporate a-priori knowledge into the structure of neural networks and approaches that explicitly model invariances in the data.

 - Generative Models and Simulation: Generative models are at the core of understanding the fundamental processes underlying vision, building robust models and generating large amounts of training data for discriminative models.
 We investigate generative models (such as GANs and VAEs) from a theoretical perspective and apply them to tasks in the context of data generation for autonomous driving and beyond.
+See the LEGO-3D project page for more information about our ERC Starting Grant project.

 - Empirical Risk Minimization: Many state-of-the-art computer vision models (e.g., 3D reconstruction) or sensori-motor control systems (e.g., self-driving cars) are trained using auxiliary loss functions instead of the actual task loss due to difficulties in representation or computational limitations.
 We work on end-to-end trainable models for these tasks which exploit task information in a data-efficient manner.